-This is easily the projector I would recommend to people who want something they can use off-grid.
-Whether you want to watch movies in you backyard or just be able to dance for 30 hours on a camping trip, the Nebula pico projector is up to the task.
+The Nebula Capsule is easily the portable projector I would recommend to people who want something they can use off-grid.
+Whether you want to watch movies in your backyard or just be able to dance for 30 hours on a camping trip, the Nebula pico projector is up to the task.

 If you won’t settle for anything other than premium features then the Xgimi mini projector is the best option for you.
 It’s one of the priciest pico projectors featured in this review, but it also has features that the cheaper devices can only dream of having.

 This features a native resolution 1080p, with support for 2K and 4K.
 That’s right – this tiny device that will fit into your backpack’s pocket lets you play 4K videos whenever and wherever you want.
 And with the autofocus that boasts more than 1000 focus points, every single pixel of that image will be ultra-sharp.

 The Mogo portable projector also features a built-in Android system, which lets you choose from over 500 different apps to download.
 And that means that you don’t even have to connect your phone or laptop to the projector for the fun to begin.

 Also, since this is an Android system, that also means you will have access to Google Assistant.
 You can use it to download apps from the Play Store, or just to cast stuff from your phone without lifting a finger.
 And if you download a file manager to the projector, you can also just plug in a USB to view files.

 The Mogo is so much more than a pico projector, and that’s exactly why it’s worth every single penny.
 Keep in mind that this is also a virtual assistant, and you can use it to control smart home devices, update shopping lists, check emails, watch movies and videos and lots of other stuff.